Apple HomePod review: Only Siri fans should consider this bass bomb

 Apple’s “smart speaker” HomePod was released last Friday, and if you’re considering buying one, you’ve probably already read our earlier coverage — and perhaps visited an Apple Store to hear one for yourself.
 Assuming you have the $349 to spend, my advice last week was to bring one home, audition it in your room of choice, and decide whether it fits into your life.

 Today, you might be able to skip that visit, as this full review may answer your questions without a personal audition.
 In short, the HomePod is a somewhat different beast from Apple’s long-since-discontinued iPod Hi-Fi: It’s best understood as a small, bass-heavy speaker that will fit into your life if you enjoy using Apple’s digital assistant Siri.
-If you’re bothered by either a bass-heavy audio skew or the thought of relying on Siri, skip HomePod and use your money towards a pair of excellent Sonos One speakers instead.
+If you’re bothered by either a bass-heavy audio skew or the thought of relying on Siri, skip HomePod and use your money toward a pair of excellent Sonos One speakers instead.

 Basic pitch: A Wi-Fi smart speaker for any room